myspotontheweb/gitops-workloads-demo/README.md

 **Step 1**

-First login to the Dev registry
+Login to the Dev registry

     az acr login --name scoil1.azurecr.io

 Push a pre-built image to the the Dev registry